-- (a) Leaves taken under Clauses 15.1, 15.2 and 15.3 shall not exceed a total of 10 workdays per calendar year. - (b) The Commission may request a report from a qualified medical practitioner when it appears that a pattern of consistent absence is developing.
+- (a) Leaves taken under Clauses 15.1 Special Leaves, 15.2 Leave for Medical and Dental Care and 15.3 Family Illness Leave shall not exceed a total of 12 workdays per calendar year. - (b) The Employer may request evidence reasonable to the circumstances when it appears that a pattern of consistent absence is developing.